Catch Watchman and South Campground openings before Zion spring and fall dates disappear

 Can Camp-Now watch sold-out Zion campgrounds?+

 Yes.
-Camp-Now is built for sold-out campground openings where a cancellation can reopen and disappear very quickly.
+Camp-Now is built for sold-out Zion openings where Watchman, South Campground, or Lava Point can briefly reopen and disappear very quickly.

 Do I still need to monitor Zion myself?+

-No. Camp-Now watches for matching Zion cancellations and texts you if a site is added to your cart.
+No. Camp-Now watches for matching Zion cancellations and texts you if a Watchman, South Campground, or other matching site is added to your cart.

 Does Camp-Now finish the Zion reservation for me?+

-No. Camp-Now helps you react faster by getting the site into your cart, and you still complete the final checkout yourself.
+No. Camp-Now helps you react faster by getting the site into your cart, and you still complete the final checkout yourself on Recreation.gov.

 What if no Zion campsite opens up?+